olljanat/docker-ubisecure/README.md

 I hope that some day Ubisecure will include these scripts to part of their build process and start provide pre-created docker images for their customers.

 # Usage
-Download https://demo.ubisecure.com/extranet/downloads/SSO/8.2/sso-8.2.19-unix.tar.gz to ubisecure-sso folder and https://demo.ubisecure.com/extranet/downloads/CustomerID/5.x/5.2/5.2.7/customerid-5.2.7-linux.tar.gz to both ubisecure-sso and ubisecure-cid folders.
+Download https://demo.ubisecure.com/extranet/downloads/SSO/8.2/sso-8.2.19-unix.tar.gz to ubisecure-sso and ubisecure-ldap folders
+Download https://demo.ubisecure.com/extranet/downloads/CustomerID/5.x/5.2/5.2.7/customerid-5.2.7-linux.tar.gz to ubisecure-sso and ubisecure-cid folders.

 Follow readme files on folders